 - File an information return

 How do you tell if a benefit is taxable or not?
-If an employee receives "an economic advantage that can be measured in money" (CRA) and is the primary beneficiary of the benefit, it's a taxable benefit.
+According to the CRA, if an employee receives "an economic advantage that can be measured in money" and is the primary beneficiary of the benefit, it's a taxable benefit.
 (If in doubt, consult the Canada Revenue Agency's Benefits and allowances alphabetical index.)

 - Company Vehicle - If an employee uses a company vehicle for non-work related purposes it is considered a taxable benefit.
 You must keep records of mileage driven for personal and business purposes and calculate the benefit accordingly.
 The Canada Revenue Agency (CRA) has an Automobile Benefits Online Calculator for this purpose.